 Related: Disneyland Park Hopper Tickets: Worth it or Waste of Money?

 I have heard a lot of stories of guests who bought the wrong ticket in the first place or who changed their minds about what ticket was right for them after more research.
-In many cases, however, you really can't afford to do this right now.
-While Disneyland has made significant strides in offering ways to swap or upgrade tickets on their website in the past year, it's so much easier to just get your ticket purchase right out of the gate.
+While Disneyland has made significant strides in offering ways to swap or upgrade tickets on their website in the past year, it's so much easier to just get your ticket purchase right out of the gate (especially because you can't downgrade).

 So what else do you need to watch for in terms of tickets?
 Here's what can trip up many guests and what to know: